Letter Grade to Percentage Converter

 Percentage to Letter Grade

-Letter grade percentages chart: standard U.S. scale
+Letter grade percentages chart: common U.S. scale

 The most useful place to start is the full chart.
 Most students searching for letter grade percentages want a quick table they can scan, not a long explanation before the answer appears.
-That is why the standard scale comes first here.
+That is why the common scale comes first here.
 If your school uses a typical U.S. plus/minus system, this chart will usually match what your gradebook or syllabus is doing.

 | Letter Grade | Percentage Range | Representative Value | Typical Meaning |